direvus/php-decimal/README.md

 standard.

-In particular, it does not include any representations of abstract numeric concepts like NaN ("Not a Number"), infinity, or negative infinity.
+In particular, it does not include any representations of abstract numeric concepts like NaN ("Not a Number"), signed zero, infinity, or negative infinity.
 The intention of php-decimal is to enable simple, practical arithmetic across the real numbers according to the Principle of Least Astonishment.
 If you're looking to do some integral calculus, php-decimal is probably not the right tool for the job.

 License
 -------